aleshaleksey/fansys23/02-base-rules.md

 For point buy systems, the following common variants exist.

 - **6 point point buy**: This is a harsh system.
 Your characters are no better than the average representative of their race on starting.
 At most your character will be good at one or two abilities, but only at the cost of lowering others below 10.
 Combat is more difficult and dangerous.
 Equipment plays a greater role in the outcome of encounters.
 Every fight might be your last.
-Suitable for gritty, horror and sadistic adventures.
+Suitable for darker, grittier and horror related adventures.
 Here the focus is not so much "how do we win?" to "how do we survive?" or "how do we remain human?".
 Interestingly, it is also suitable for games focusing on everyday challenges, rather than dangerous adventures.
 - **13 point point buy**: This is also harsh.
 Your characters are stronger and more able than the average folk, but only just.
-They are not the destined heroes of legend, and the gods help them if they're thrust into this role.
+They are not the destined heroes of legend, and they will need all the help they can get, if they're thrust into this role.
 They might be good at a couple of things, or excel in one at the expense of all others.
 Combat is still dangerous and difficult, but it is an uphill battle.
 It is best suited for gritty adventures where the ingenuity and persistence of characters is not eclipsed by pure ability.
 - **23 point point buy**: This is the usual heroic fantasy level of power.
 The characters are far more powerful than ordinary folk, even at the same level.
 They have 4 stats which are well above average, or up to 2 that they truly excel at.
 These are the mightiest of warriors and greatest of mages.
 This point buy is the standard for heroic fantasy.
 - **30 point point buy**: This is a ludicrous level of power.
 Characters build with this point buy are like Hector or Achilles, Odysseus or Heracles.
 Use this point buy for epic fantasy.
 One should be conscious that at this level of power, the game can quickly become stale and boring and the focus often shifts from "how do we win?" to "how do we win without losing anyone precious to us?".